PipoCleofas/PipoCleofas/README.md

 ### <div align="center">I'm Pipo Cleofas also lll known as RCThree, a tech lead and a freelancer 👨‍💻 working remotely since 2022🚀</div>

-- 🔭 I’m currently working on Nerds Studio
+- 🔭 I’m currently working on Appfinity Co.

-- 🌱 I’m currently learning advanced DSA

-- ❓ Ask me about anything related to MERN stack and frameworks
+- ❓ Ask me about anything related to AI and programming

 - ⚡ Fun fact: I use tabs over spaces